WokyDoky/APR-Poisoning/README.md

 ## General Instructions for Running MITM Attack Scripts (Tasks 2 & 3)

-1.  **Setup Docker Environment:** Ensure Host A, Host B, and Host M containers are running.
+1.  **Setup Docker Environment:** Ensure Host A, Host B, and Host M containers are running using the `docker-compose.yml` from the "sampleCode" materials.
 2.  **Start Continuous ARP Poisoning:** On Host M, run `sudo python3 combined_poison.py`.
 Keep this running in one terminal.
 3.  **Disable IP Forwarding on Host M:** In another terminal on Host M, run `sudo sysctl net.ipv4.ip_forward=0`.
 4.  **Run the Specific MITM Script:** In a new terminal on Host M, run either `sudo python3 telnet_mitm.py` or `sudo python3 netcat_mitm.py`.